 Driver Education Program

-Seminole County Public Schools offers an after school driver education program at three high school sites: Lyman, Seminole and Winter Springs High School.
+Seminole County Public Schools offers an after-school driver education program at three high school sites: Lyman, Seminole and Winter Springs High School.
 The program is open to any student that resides in Seminole County regardless of the school that they attend.
-The course is offered from August 26-December 12, 2019.
+The course is offered from August 29-November 30, 2022.

 Statistics from the program show that students that complete this course have a lower rate of traffic citations and crashes during their teen years compared to students that have not taken the course.
 The roadways in Central Florida are congested and students now deal with the added pressures of cell phone use and texting while driving.
 Safe and defensive driving techniques are stressed throughout this course.

-Applications are available in all of the high school guidance offices.
-Students interested enrolling in the program need to complete the application and return it to the Guidance Office at their home school by August 19.
+Applications are available in all the high school guidance offices.
+Students interested enrolling in the program need to complete the application and return it to the Guidance Office at their home school by August 17, 2022.
 Enrollment is limited to 30 students per class.
 If more applications are received than slots available, a lottery will be held.